 Most importantly how he thinks.
 Wow.
 This man is responsible for all the woes of the earth, politics, and his family.
 He’s an activist and wants to save the bees and the planet.
 He is intense, passionate, and pissed off!
 Raging and angry at the current state of the environment and our government.
 He carries all of this energy with him in his mind constantly.

-With this information in mind, I felt it wise to focus my recommendation prescriptively for how he breathes, exercises, and thinks.
+With this information about his anxiety-related sleep problems in mind, I felt it wise to focus my recommendation prescriptively for how he breathes, exercises, and thinks.

 In Yoga Tune Up®, we have “the five P’s.”
 These are ways to turn on your off switch.
 And the more these are met, the more profound the relaxation response will be.
 Join me next week as I discuss and apply the five P’s, providing guidance for down-regulation, relaxation, and recovery.